nennogabriel/doc-how-to-contribute/github-commandline/README.md

 ```

 **Why?** Commits create savepoints in your code history.
 The `git add` command stages your changes (prepares them to be committed), and `commit` records them permanently in the repository history with a message describing what you did.

+**Using PyCharm:** As an alternative to command line, you can use PyCharm's Git integration:

+1. Right-click the changed files in the Project view
+2. Select "Git" → "Add" to stage changes
+3. Right-click again and select "Git" → "Commit"
+4. Enter your commit message following the convention and click "Commit"

 **Commit message format:** We follow conventional commits.
 For documentation changes, use: